dbrookman/trackrip/README.md

     - __S3M__
     - __IT__
     - __UMX__
-- Exported samples have existing loop parameters embeded.
+- Embeds sample loop parameters from the module into exported WAV files.

 ## Installation